anuragreddygv323/coding-challenge-master/README.md

+#Insight Data Challenge

-#The Coding challenge was done in Python
+The Coding challenge was done in Python

 #The python libraries(Dependencies) which are required for this code to run are
-1.pandas--
-2.os--
-3.datetime--
-4.timedelta--
-5.simplejson--
+1.pandas
+2.os
+3.datetime
+4.timedelta
+5.simplejson

 #How to run the code